 During this weekend, Helen will also touch on ethics in wildlife photography, as it's an important part of any authentic encounter.
-While every effort is made to find wildlife to photograph, there are many factors outside our control and, therefore, no guarantees are made.
+While every effort is made to find wildlife to photograph, there are many factors outside her control and, therefore, no guarantees are made.

 Early May is the perfect time to brush off the winter cobwebs and get outside before the black flies and mosquitoes emerge.
 It’s also a great time to see moose before the cows set off to their calving spots.

-Friday, May 4 – dinner and accommodations
+Friday, May 3 – dinner at The Mad Musher

-You are responsible for your own transportation (carpooling is recommended for our outings in the park), photography gear, appropriate clothing, snacks and anything required for your personal comfort.
+You are responsible for your own accommodation, transportation (carpooling is required for our outings in the park), gas, photography gear, appropriate clothing, snacks, drinks (and alcoholic drinks at meal times) and anything required for your personal comfort.

 A full list of suggested gear and personal items will be provided with a loose itinerary after your deposit has been received.